Criminal Justice Administration

 tjenkins@park.edu

-Our bachelor’s degree offers an in-depth understanding of the theoretical and practical aspects of the criminal justice system, both in the public and private domains.
-Our core curriculum covers criminal law, agency administration, criminology, criminal procedures and more.
-Plus, you’ll have access to three career-building concentrations and two certificates to help customize your education to your future goals.
+Our Bachelor of Science in Criminal Justice Administration offers an in-depth understanding of the theoretical and practical aspects of the criminal justice system, both in the public and private domains.
+Our core curriculum covers criminal law, agency administration, criminology, criminal procedures, investigations, ethics, leadership and more.
+Plus, you’ll have access to three career-building concentrations and two certificates to help customize your criminal justice administration education to your future goals.

-If you’re working toward a Bachelor’s degree, you can select an area of concentration in Law Enforcement, Corrections or Security.
+If you’re working toward a bachelor’s in criminal justice administration, you can select an area of concentration in Law Enforcement, Corrections or Security.
 These areas require two specific courses in addition to the general courses for all CJA majors.
-These courses are created and regularly revised by working professionals in response to today’s criminal justice needs.
+These Bachelor of Science in Criminal Justice Administration courses are created and regularly revised by working professionals in response to today’s criminal justice needs.

 criminal justice Career opportunities